jcass77/django-apscheduler/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: New issue
+name: New issue or feature
-about: This issue tracker is for reporting bugs in django-apscheduler ONLY!
+about: This issue tracker is for reporting bugs and logging feature requests for django-apscheduler ONLY!
 Please see the links below if you require general assistance.
 title: ''
 labels: ''
 assignees: ''